puppetlabs/puppetlabs-stdlib/README.markdown

 ### Functions

+#### `abs`

-* `abs`: Returns the absolute value of a number; for example, '-34.56' becomes '34.56'.
+Returns the absolute value of a number; for example, '-34.56' becomes '34.56'.
 Takes a single integer and float value as an argument. *Type*: rvalue

+#### `any2array`

-* `any2array`: This converts any object to an array containing that object.
+This converts any object to an array containing that object.
 Empty argument lists are converted to an empty array.
 Arrays are left untouched.
 Hashes are converted to arrays of alternating keys and values. *Type*: rvalue

+#### `base64`

-* `base64`: Converts a string to and from base64 encoding.
+Converts a string to and from base64 encoding.
 Requires an action ('encode', 'decode') and either a plain or base64-encoded string. *Type*: rvalue

+#### `basename`

-* `basename`: Returns the `basename` of a path (optionally stripping an extension).
+Returns the `basename` of a path (optionally stripping an extension).
 For example:
   * ('/path/to/a/file.ext') returns 'file.ext'
   * ('relative/path/file.ext') returns 'file.ext'
   * ('/path/to/a/file.ext', '.ext') returns 'file'

   *Type*: rvalue

+#### `bool2num`

-* `bool2num`: Converts a boolean to a number.
+Converts a boolean to a number.
 Converts values:
   * 'false', 'f', '0', 'n', and 'no' to 0.
   * 'true', 't', '1', 'y', and 'yes' to 1.
   Requires a single boolean or string as an input. *Type*: rvalue

+#### `capitalize`

-* `capitalize`: Capitalizes the first letter of a string or array of strings.
+Capitalizes the first letter of a string or array of strings.
 Requires either a single string or an array as an input. *Type*: rvalue

+#### `ceiling`

-* `ceiling`: Returns the smallest integer greater than or equal to the argument.
+Returns the smallest integer greater than or equal to the argument.
 Takes a single numeric value as an argument. *Type*: rvalue

+#### `chomp`

-* `chomp`: Removes the record separator from the end of a string or an array of strings; for example, 'hello\n' becomes 'hello'.
+Removes the record separator from the end of a string or an array of strings; for example, 'hello\n' becomes 'hello'.
 Requires a single string or array as an input. *Type*: rvalue

+#### `chop`

-* `chop`: Returns a new string with the last character removed.
+Returns a new string with the last character removed.
 If the string ends with '\r\n', both characters are removed.
 Applying `chop` to an empty string returns an empty string.
 If you want to merely remove record separators, then you should use the `chomp` function.
 Requires a string or an array of strings as input. *Type*: rvalue

+#### `concat`

-* `concat`: Appends the contents of multiple arrays onto array 1.
+Appends the contents of multiple arrays onto array 1.
 For example:
   * `concat(['1','2','3'],'4')` results in: ['1','2','3','4'].
   * `concat(['1','2','3'],'4',['5','6','7'])` results in: ['1','2','3','4','5','6','7'].

+#### `count`

-* `count`: Takes an array as first argument and an optional second argument.
+Takes an array as first argument and an optional second argument.
 Count the number of elements in array that matches second argument.
 If called with only an array, it counts the number of elements that are **not** nil/undef. *Type*: rvalue

+#### `defined_with_params`

-* `defined_with_params`: Takes a resource reference and an optional hash of attributes.
+Takes a resource reference and an optional hash of attributes.
 Returns 'true' if a resource with the specified attributes has already been added to the catalog.
 Returns 'false' otherwise.

   ```
   user { 'dan':